-After data collection, compare the data to the buffer blank.
-Ensure that the summed intensity is constant across at least 100 frames and is consistent with the previously obtained values.
+.

 Ion-Exchange Chromatography (IEC)-SAXS Data Collection

+Purge the system and flush the lines with buffer A. Connect the ion-exchange column and equilibrate it in buffer A.

+Then, measure buffers A and B to check for radiation damage in sample changer mode.
+Note the summed intensity counts.

 First, in the HPLC program, design a stepwise gradient that starts with 0% buffer B and increases 5% at intervals of two column volumes to reach 100% buffer B. Set the flow rate and maximum pressure.

-Purge the system and then flush the lines with buffer A. Put on the ion-exchange column and equilibrate the column.

-Then, run the samples of buffers A and B to check for radiation damage.
-Note the summed intensity counts.

-Set up HPLC and SAXS data collection for a single run in which no sample is injected.
+Set up the HPLC system and the beamline control system for a single run in which no sample is injected.
 Open the beamline shutter, start SAXS data collection, and start the HPLC run.
 Note the number of frames elapsed when UV/Vis data collection begins.

-After data collection, close the shutter.
-Check that the summed intensity remained constant for at least 100 frames and matches the values obtained from the samples of buffers A and B.
+After data collection, Check that the summed intensity remained constant for at least 100 frames and matches the values obtained from the samples of buffers A and B.

-Then, create a new HPLC method with a stepwise gradient starting from 0% buffer B.
+Then, write a new HPLC method with a stepwise gradient starting from 0% buffer B.

 For each % B value of interest determined during sample preparation, create three steps: 1 percentage point below, at, and 1.5 percentage points above.
 Set each step interval to 2.5 column volumes and the final step in the gradient to 100 % B.

 Authors: Step 2.2.12 references 1.1.5 for the offline protein measurement.
 Should that be 1.15?
+Oh yes, can we still change that in the manuscript?

-Next, centrifuge the sample at 13000 x g for 10 minutes.
-Add 20 mM Tris, 10% glycerol, and 1 mM DTT as needed to create a 25 mM protein solution.
+Next, spin the sample at 13000 x g for 10 minutes.
+Dilute the sample to 25 mM NaCl and 5% glycerol while keeping the Tris concentration at 20 mM and DTT at 1 mM

 Authors: Is this the correct final solution composition?
 I am unclear on what “Dilute D5323-785 into the salt concentration of buffer A (25 mM)” means in this context.
+We want to keep the buffer conditions equal and just change the concentration of glycerol and NaCl.

 Stop the HPLC pumps.
 Disconnect the column line out from the detectors and place the end of the line into a container to collect the column flow.
 Then, transfer the buffer A line to the diluted sample, ensuring that no air bubbles are trapped in the line.

 Authors: Will the demonstrator be manually starting and stopping the pumps in this section, or will they need to move in and out of the hutch each time?
+No, we will do that in the hutch without x-rays

 Start the pumps to draw the sample into the line.
 Once the sample container is nearly empty, stop the pumps and put the buffer A bottle back on the line.

 Start the pumps to load the sample onto the column.
-Run two column volumes of buffer A through the column, stop the pumps, and reconnect the column to the detectors.
+Afterwards run two column volumes of buffer A through the column, stop the pumps, and reconnect the column to the detectors.

 Authors: After reconnecting to the detectors and restarting the pump, does the column need to re-equilibrate for a few minutes before proceeding?
+After two column volumes of A it should be equilibrated, but that we can control once the hutch is interlocked

 Using the new stepwise method, set up a single HPLC run with no auto-sample injection.
-Open the beamline shutter and start SAXS and HPLC datacollection, noting the number of frames elapsed.
+Open the beamline shutter and start SAXS and UV data collection, noting the number of frames elapsed.

-After data collection, close the shutter and check the summed intensity values.
-Use post-processing software to convert the HPLC data to an ASCII format.
+After data collection, use post-processing software to convert the HPLC data to an ASCII format.
 (TEXT: See text protocol for information about analyzing and modeling IEC-SAXS data.)

-SEC-SAXS Data Reduction and Analysis
+SAXS Data Reduction and Analysis